starrchen/tunr_sinatra/readme.md

     ```
   to this section.

-  - Checkout the browser again and see the greeting "Hello World"
+  - Checkout the browser again and see the greeting "hello world"

-  - Now back in our artists controller, replace the `Hello World` with `erb :artists/index`.
+- Make your __Index__ view for artists.

+  - Now we want to serve a more exciting response.

+  - In the artist index route, replace `"Hello World"` with `erb :"artists/index"`.
+Head back to the browser to checkout the new error.

+  - This is very similar to the error we saw before, but now Sinatra is looking for `/path/to/tunr_sinatra/views/artists/index.erb` so make that artists directory inside of the views directory, and create the file index.erb in the views/artists directory

+  - As home.erb did, the artist/index.erb template will render nested within our layout.erb template